Is It Time to Hire Employee Support For Your Business?

 From time to time, the minimum rates of pay are updated.
 It's important to ensure you are paying your employees at least the minimum pay rates relevant to their position and employee agreement.

-Employee vs Contractor: Key Differences and Considerations
+Employee vs Contractor: Differences and Considerations

 When expanding your team, you might consider whether to hire a new employee or independent contractor.
 Each option has different legal and financial implications: